baoxingsong/Irisas/README.md

 ### TODO
 1) Adapt Irisas for out-breeding lines analysis
-~~2) When adding new individuals, don't rerun the pipeline from very begin and assign each snp or INDEL a fixed ID~~
+2) ~~When adding new individuals, don't rerun the pipeline from very begin and assign each snp or INDEL a fixed ID~~
 3) The ORF-state is a really initial exploring, better measurement could be proposed.

 ### Complementary implementation